DStrix66/waze-user-churn/README.md

 **PROJECT OVERVIEW**

 This was a three-stage project, in which I was involved after the first stage.
+Jupyter Notebooks of code I wrote are found in this repository for stages 2 through 5.

 ## **Stage 1: Project proposal** (not involved)